simsek8/simple-water-rocket/README.md

 # Simple Water Rocket
-Calculates max. height and velocity.
+Calculates maximum altitude and velocity of a water rocket.